-A couple of years ago Mercedes-Benz made the bold promise
+A couple of years ago Mercedes-Benz made

 to launch an electric version of its SLS AMG gullwing supercar on the market by the end of 2013.
 Since then we’ve seen several concept versions of the car

 , which has been labeled the SLS AMG E-Cell, though until now we’ve never actually seen one testing in public.

 A prototype for the upcoming Mercedes-Benz SLS AMG E-Cell has now been spotted in Germany, conducting some high-speed tests on the Nürburgring and then later taking to some of the race track’s surrounding streets.

 Though the electric version of the SLS AMG looks identical to its gasoline-swilling sibling, there are a few subtle details that allow us to tell them apart.
 Most obviously, the SLS AMG E-Cell is devoid of any exhaust tips and features a small “E-Cell” badge on both its front fenders.
 The bumpers are also slightly different to the V-8 versions, particularly the rear one, and each of the doors appear to have a strange opening near the bottom.